splunk/public-o11y-docs/logs/logviews.rst

 Modify your logs chart from the dashboard
 =============================================================================
-You cannot directly edit a log view from the dashboard.
+You cannot directly edit a logs chart from the dashboard.
 For example, you cannot edit the column headings or data on your log view chart from the dashboard.
 You can delete a log view entirely using the :strong:`More` menu.
 See :ref:`Chart actions <chart-actions>` to learn more.

 Log view and log timeline charts respond to any filter or time selection that you make on the dashboard.
 For example, when you adjust the :strong:`Time` field in the dashboard global control bar, logs charts update in unison with all other charts on the dashboard.